babyman/slug-lang/docs/03_08_concurrency.md

 Rules:

+* Default limit is 2 * CPU cores or 4.
 * Applies strictly to **direct** `spawn` calls in the current scope (limits are not inherited by child tasks).
 * Excess spawns wait until capacity is available.
 * Limits are lexical and deterministic.